-Blur your background in FaceTime calls with Portrait Mode
+Blur your background in FaceTime calls with Portrait mode

-One of the new features in iOS 15 is the ability to use Portrait Mode in FaceTime calls and other video call apps that you may use, such as Skype or Google Meet.
-This means you'll be able to blur out the background behind you while you're video chatting with your friends and family, so they don't have to see your messy or distracting room.
+Many of us have been using video calls to keep in touch with a lot of friends and family in the past few years.
+And with the iPhone, one of the most popular ways to video chat with another is through FaceTime.
+And while FaceTime used to be between Apple devices only, starting with iOS 15, you could also use FaceTime with other non-Apple devices through a shareable web link.

+But have you ever come across a situation where you don't want other people to see what's behind you while on a video call?
+Thankfully, iOS 15 also brought the ability to use Portrait mode in a FaceTime call, so you can blur your background while chatting.
+This also works in other video calling apps, like Skype or Google Meet, so it's not just limited to FaceTime.
+It's a great feature if you have a distracting room and want the focus to be on yourself.

-Here's how to use Portrait Mode in FaceTime on your iPhone and iPad.
+Here's how to use Portrait Mode in FaceTime on your favorite iPhone and iPad.

-What devices can use Portrait Mode in FaceTime?
+What devices can use Portrait mode in FaceTime?

-Before you try to use Portrait Mode to blur the background in your FaceTime calls, you need to know that the feature is only available on certain device models.
+Before you try to use Portrait mode to blur the background in your FaceTime calls, you need to know that the feature is only available on certain device models.
 Right now, the Portrait Mode in FaceTime feature is only available on iPhones and iPads with at least an A12 Bionic chip or better.

-Here are all of the best iPhone and iPad models that can use Portrait Mode in FaceTime:
+Here are all of the current iPhone and iPad models that can use Portrait mode in FaceTime:

 - iPhone XS